 To help with operating costs, the Justice Theatre charges a minimal cost-recovery fee.
 Our fee structure is:

-- $475 per performance in the Lower Mainland, and
+- $475 per performance in the Lower Mainland and Fraser Valley

-- $590 per performance in the Fraser Valley
+- $575 per performance in the rest of the province

-Please note we require a minimum number of participants before a performance date can be confirmed.
+Please note we require a minimum number of bookings in a community before a performance date can be confirmed.

 Teaching resources to use with your class

-For teachers who have booked a Justice Theatre performance1 for their class, we provide a resource package to enrich the learning of students who attend the performance.
+For teachers who have booked a Justice Theatre performance for their class, we provide a resource package1 to enrich the learning of students who attend the performance.
 Included in the package are:

 - pre- and post-drama classroom activities